Colin Kaepernick Has a Job

 They were both very distinguished and promising young people, which means that they were also tense, self-conscious, and insecure.
 They were inevitably cut off from the bulk of the Negro community and their role among whites had to be somewhat ambiguous, for they were not being judged merely as themselves—or, anyway, they could scarcely afford to think so.
 They were responsible for the good name of all the Negro people.

-—James Baldwin, on the early courtship of Martin Luther King, Jr. and Coretta Scott
+—James Baldwin, on the early courtship of Martin Luther King Jr. and Coretta Scott

 “I like smart, intelligent, good-hearted—a woman that’s gonna stand up for something.
 Is that you?”